 Humphrey Wise 10th great grandpa on RootsMagic

 Humphrey Wise or Wythe was born in 1591 in England.
 His dad Benjamin died in 1601 and “with his mother Humphrey was an infant co-executor of the will of his father, he received land in Harkstead and Erwartoon”.
-On April 8, 1616 Humphrey married Susan Pakeman, they had 10 kids.
-Eight daughters and 2 sons.
+On April 8, 1616 Humphrey married Susan Pakeman, they had eight daughters and 2 sons.
 Humphrey lived in Suffolk County, near the River Orwell, on the eastern edge of England on the North Sea.
 Humphrey has records in Ewarton, Harkstead, Holbrook, Nacton and Woolvertsone, villages, all within 10 miles of each other in ipswich, England.
 Humphrey was a mariner, sailor.